jin23bsj/jin23bsj/README.md

 -->

 ## Introduction
-- Sophomore of Computer Science and Engineering, YeungNam Univ.
+- Sophomore of Computer Science and Engineering, Yeungnam Univ.

 ## Career